andrey-stepantsov/cexamples/README.md

 ## Sample Post-Order-Traversal with no recursion

-Demostrates a non-recursive traversal of a binary tree (Implemented as a unit test at `tests/post_order_traversal_test.cc` )
+Demonstrates a non-recursive traversal of a binary tree.
+The traversal is implemented as exploratory unit tests in `tests/post_order_traversal_test.cc` and `tests/post_order_traversal_macro_test.cc`.

+The second one (in `post_order_traversal_macro_test.cc`) supports macro impelementation of the stack operations that speeds up execution of the reversal.
+Also, the second variation is more readable.

 ## Sample C code: mutlithreading with mutexes